vanabharathiraja/python-learning/ADVANCED-PYTHON.md

-Creating a comprehensive Python curriculum that transitions from basic to advanced levels is a great way to ensure a thorough understanding of the language.
-This curriculum can be structured to gradually increase in complexity, allowing learners to build their skills progressively.
-Here's a detailed outline that you can follow:
+A comprehensive Python curriculum that transitions from basic to advanced levels.
+This curriculum structured to gradually increase in complexity, allowing learners to build  skills progressively.

 ### Part 1: Python Basics
 #### 1. **Introduction to Python**